 Finally, establishing criteria in the Regulations that make it possible to identify the educational institutions for which study permits may be issued, helps ensure consistent application and makes it possible to consider newly created educational institutions using the same parameters.

 Compliance and Enforcement

-Foreign nationals who do not meet the requirements for a student permit will not be issued one.
+Foreign nationals who do not meet the requirements for a study permit will not be issued one.
 Foreign nationals who obtain this permit and do not comply with the obligations of a temporary resident and the imposed conditions may be reported as inadmissible under subsection 44(1) of the Act and, as a result, have a removal order made against them.